DataDog/dpn/utils/go-aws-secrets-manager/README.md

 # Go Secrets Manager

-Go Secret Manager is a tool that allows you to use encrypted secrets in Datadog agent:
+This tool allows you to get secrets from AWS secrets manager on any EC2 instance configured with the right role.
+It's lightweight, fast and easy to use (no config file).
+This documentation comes with all the necessary information to use it with the Datadog agent.
+For more information on this feature, you can refer to this documentation:

 [Secrets Management](https://docs.datadoghq.com/agent/guide/secrets-management/?tab=linux)